coreboot/coreboot/Documentation/lib/payloads/fit.md

 The config entries contain a compatible string, that is used to find a matching config.

-The following mainboard specific funtions provide the BOARDID and SKUID:
+The following mainboard specific functions provide the BOARDID and SKUID:

 ```c
 uint32_t board_id(void);